Yankees vs. Giants prediction, odds, time: 2026 MLB Opening Day picks from proven model

 MLB Opening Day 2026 has arrived for two teams as the San Francisco Giants host the New York Yankees in a standalone matchup on Wednesday evening.
 New York is coming off a 94-68 campaign in 2025.
 The Yankees lost in the divisional round to the Blue Jays.
 The Giants, meanwhile, went 81-81 and missed the MLB playoffs last year.
 San Francisco hired Tony Vitello from the University of Tennessee to be its new manager in 2026.
 Max Fried will be the Opening Day starter for the Yankees, while Logan Webb will be on the hill for the Giants.

 First pitch from Oracle Park is at 8:05 p.m.
 ET.
-The latest Yankees vs. Giants odds list New York as the -125 favorite on the money line (risk $125 to win $100).
+The latest Yankees vs. Giants odds list New York as the -121 favorite (risk $121 to win $100) on the money line.
 The over/under for total runs is 7.
 Before making any Giants vs. Yankees picks, be sure to see the Yankees vs. Giants predictions and betting advice from SportsLine's proven computer model.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.